danilsand/protocol-core-v1/UPGRADES.md

 This is largely a manual task, but there is a process and some commands that could help

 2.2.1 First, git clone the old tag in a folder inside the repo.
-Make sure it’s gitignored, you must delete later
+Make sure it’s git-ignored, you must delete later

 ```jsx
 git clone --depth 1 --branch v1.0.0 git@github.com:storyprotocol/protocol-core-v1.git v1.0.0